Sorrow446/HLSE-Hogwarts-Legacy-Save-Editor/README.md

   --unstuck              Sets the player's coordinates to The Great Hall.
   --reset-talent-points
                          Resets the player's talent points.
+  --dump-db              Dump DB from save file and exit.
+  --inject-db            Inject DB into save file.
   --help, -h             display this help and exit
 ```